MorpheusAIs/Morpheus/WhitePaper.md

 The Morpheus full node comes with a wallet or the user can connect their existing wallet.
 This enables the user to sign and send transactions recommended by their Smart Agent.

-## Community Proof:
-The definition of a Community member is someone who has downloaded the full node, connected their wallet, and used their Smart Agent to take a first action such as locking ETH into a yielding protocol.
-This activity of locking ETH via the Smart Agent serves as proof of the Community member's status and earns a proportion of the MOR tokens each day.
-For example if there are 100 Community members day 1 when the network launches, then each one gets a pro-rata reward based on the amount of ETH they have locked up to 1 ETH.
-In this case presuming each of the 100 community members each locked 0.01 ETH, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.

-The requirement of the full node & 0.01 ETH locked also discourages an attacker from spinning up millions of nodes and collecting most of the community MOR rewards.
-The cost of the minimum ETH locked is higher than the value of the MOR tokens.
-Increasing the likelihood of true community members who are using the Morpheus software being the ones collecting the MOR token reward.

-For community members they will use a "Community" smart contract that provides 100% of the yield to the Morpheus network functions.
-This ETH generated will help cover gas costs to send the MOR tokens to Community members.
-Thus creating a virtuous cycle of rewarding Community members with MOR, which then allows them to further use the Morpheus software.

 ## Capital Proof:
-The definition of a Capital provider is simply an extension of a Community Member.
-They have downloaded the full node and connected their wallet.
-The only difference is that a Capital provider is locking more ETH (at least 1).
+The definition of a Capital provider is someone who has downloaded the full node and connected their wallet and locked at least 0.01 ETH in a yielding smart contract.
 This Capital Provider Smart Contract will provide 100% of the yield to the Morpheus functions such as rewarding developers, compute providers & community members.

 As a result the Capital Provider will receive MOR tokens each day in pro-rata to their locked ETH.
 For example if there are 100 Capital Providers each Staking 1 ETH on day 1 when the network launches, then each one gets 1% of the 3,456 MOR tokens each day = 34.56 MOR.